 Of course, besides the delicious food and drinks, there is live music and all of the usual attractions at Epcot.
 So, children are still welcome and everyone can enjoy plenty to do.
 There are some extra events that you can sign up for in advance, like special tastings and contests.
 You can also choose to eat at the regular restaurants and eateries.
 The kiosks are in addition, not instead of the regular dining offerings.
 It is being held from September 25th to November 8th this year.
 You’ll know the pros.
 They’ll be the ones zipping through country to country, eating as they go.

 We have many guests who come every year to the Food and Wine Festival and they end up spending 20 or more days in Orlando.
-Many of these guests book vacation homes in Kissimmee Fl because it gives them much more space to spread out and they all come with a private pool.
+Many of these guests book vacation homes in Orlando instead of Orlando hotels because it gives them much more space to spread out and they all come with a private pool.
 October is probably the best weather month in Orlando…not too hot…not too cold…and not too much rain.